CatarinaSeigward/analog-mac-anomaly-study/REPORT.md

 | Reference | 128 bands × 5 frames = 640 | 380 (110) | 267,928 | 0.7847 ± 0.0084 |
 | **Target** | 6 bands × 5 frames = 30 | **6 (1)** | **4,242** | 0.7268 ± 0.0117 |

-The target keeps 79.7 % of the reference's above-chance discrimination with 63× fewer tiles and parameters, and every layer fits a single tile.
+The target keeps 79.7 % of the reference's above-chance discrimination with 63× fewer tiles and parameters.
+Its six layers — 30 → 30 → 30 → 4 → 30 → 30 → 30 in activation widths — occupy one tile each.
 Frequency resolution costs about 0.021 AUC per halving (640 / 320 / 160 / 80 dimensions give 0.785 / 0.762 / 0.742 / 0.721).

 **How to spend 30 input lines** (hidden width 30):